Richard Howell

 Richard Howell (October 25, 1754 – April 28, 1802) was the third governor of New Jersey from 1793 to 1801.

 Early life and military career

-Howell was born in Newark, in the Colony of Delaware, and was a descendant of a Virginian old colonist family.
+Howell was born in Newark, in the Colony of Delaware, and was the son of Ebenezer Howell and grandson of Welsh immigrant Reynold Howell, who settled in Newark, Delaware c.
+1724..
 He was a lawyer and soldier of the early United States Army.
 He served as captain and later major of the 2nd New Jersey Regiment from 1775 to 1779.
 Richard was a twin, his twin brother was Lewis Howell.
 Lewis was a physician for the 2nd New Jersey Regiment and died during the Revolutionary War.